 In commercial fire installations, mount the keyswitch next to a keypad.
-The keypad will display the UL-required "FIRE BELL SILENCED" indication when the keyswitch is used to silence a fire alarm.
+The keypad will display the UL-required FIRE BELL SILENCED indication when the keyswitch is used to silence a fire alarm.

-With Alarms Present:
+With Alarms Present

-A momentary short across Zone 7 will silence alarm bell and keypad sounds, and will disarm the partition if it was armed.
+A momentary short across zone 7 will silence alarm bell and keypad sounds, and will disarm the partition if it was armed.
 The keyswitch LEDs provide a memory of alarm indication (see table below).
-A subsequent short across Zone 7 will clear the alarm memory indication and reset 2-wire smoke and glassbreak detectors (if used).
+A subsequent short across zone 7 will clear the alarm memory indication and reset 2-wire smoke and glassbreak detectors (if used).

-When field 15 is set to "9," the keyswitch operates as follows:
+When field ★15 is set to 9, the keyswitch operates as follows:

-A momentary short across Zone 7 will silence alarm bell sounds (i.e., turn off Bell 1, Bell 2 and the aux relay if programmed for alarms) only if a fire alarm is present.
-Outputs will resound automatically if a new fire alarm condition is detected.
-Burglary alarms will not trigger the bell output until a User Code + OFF is entered at the keypad.
+A momentary short across zone 7 will silence alarm bell sounds (i.e., turn off Bell 1, Bell 2 and the auxiliary relay if programmed for alarms) only if a fire alarm is present.
+Outputs will re-sound automatically if a new fire alarm condition is detected.
+Burglary alarms will not trigger the bell output until a [User Code] + [OFF] is entered at the keypad.
 A momentary short has no effect if there are no fire alarms present.
-This mode is used when you want to provide the fire department with keyswitch silence capability without compromising the burglary system's security.
+This mode is used to provide the fire department with keyswitch silence capability without compromising the burglary system's security.